FiXato/listbuffer/README.markdown

 This script allows you to easily join channels from the /list output.
 It will open a common buffer for the /list result, through which you browse with your cursor keys, and join with the enter key.
+Adjust sorting with meta->, meta-< and meta-/ keybindings.

 This is a script for the WeeChat chat client, www.weechat.org